WeblateOrg/weblate/docs/admin/projects.rst

     Mailing list where translators can discuss or comment translations.
 Translation instructions
     URL where you have more detailed instructions for translators.
-Push on commit
-    Whether any committed changes should be automatically pushed to upstream repository.
 Set Translation-Team header
     Whether Weblate should manage Translation-Team header (this is :ref:`gettext` only feature right now).